 Click the scan button and the camera will turn on.
 Point it at a barcode which identifies the event.
 This barcode authorises your phone to talk to Cameo for the purpose of doing check-ins.
 You obtain it from the check-ins link for the event instance in the Reservations section in Events.
 If the stewards are not Cameo users, someone who is can print or email barcodes to people doing the checking in.
-Use a different barcode for each person.
+If you use a different barcode for each person, the ticket uploads can be traced to that person, but using the same barcode for everyone will work.
 (If the event repeats over more than one session – like a run of performances of a play – then the event barcode will be identifying the specific instance of the event).

-Once on the door, press the scan qrcode button to start checking people in.
+Once on the door, press the scan ticket button (formerly scan qrcode) to start checking people in.
 The camera will turn on for you to scan a barcode:

 A successfully scanned barcode will confirm with a tick and the ticket number, and you can proceed to the next one.